 Epilepsy Monitoring Unit (EMU): The EMU is a specialized, state-of-the-art inpatient unit designed to characterize epileptic patterns and localize seizures to develop a comprehensive treatment plan.
-Patients discontinue their anti-epileptic medication and are monitored day and night in an attempt to record seizures.
-The Command Center is staffed 24 hours a day, seven days a week by EEG techicians.
+Patients discontinue their anti-epileptic medication and are monitored day and night in an attempt to record epileptic seizures.
+The Command Center is staffed 24 hours a day, seven days a week by EEG technicians.
 The length of stay typically ranges from five to seven days.

 Intracranial Electrocorticographic Monitoring (ECoG): During ECoG, electrodes are placed directly on the exposed surface of the brain to record electrical activity and localize epileptogenic zones.
 This is typically used for pre-surgical planning in patients whose seizures could not be localized by EEG.

 ICU monitoring: Patients are monitored at the bedside with continuous EEG in the ICU.
-The study lasts from 24 hours to a few days and is done in patients who have unexplained altered mental status and in whom clinically undetected seizures need to be ruled out.
+The study lasts from 24 hours to a few days and is done in patients who have unexplained altered mental status and in whom clinically undetected epileptic seizures need to be ruled out.

 Ambulatory EEG monitoring: Patients are monitored up to 72 hours at home with a special recorder.
 Ambulatory EEGs are used to see longer recordings during prolonged periods of awake and asleep to diagnose epilepsy and determine what type of seizures are occurring.

-Innovative Surgical Treatment
+Innovative Surgical Epilepsy Treatment

-NorthShore offers the latest surgical alternatives for patients whose seizures cannot be controlled by medications.
+NorthShore offers the latest surgical alternatives for patients whose epileptic seizures cannot be controlled by medications.
 Advances in surgical techniques provide additional treatment options for patients seeking relief from epileptic seizures and improved quality of life.

 Neurological Institute neurosurgeons are now pioneering the use of Visualase, an advanced laser thermal ablation technique.
 A select number of medical centers around the country have begun using the minimally-invasive magnetic resonance imaging (MRI)-guided technique for surgically treating epilepsy patients.
 NorthShore neurosurgeons have been specially trained in the stereotactic neurosurgical procedure that involves inserting a thin laser fiber into the skull to precisely target areas of the brain causing seizures.
 Light energy from the laser heats the brain tissue, effectively destroying it.
 Upon removal of the laser applicator, only one stitch is needed to close the wound.